dstuken31/Ultrisonic-Challenge/README.md

 ### Arduino

 * Code for Ultrasonic Sensors
-* Code for Servos moving foreward
+* Code for Servos moving forward
 * Code for Servos turning right
 * Code for Servos making a sharper turn